KseniiaSych/KseniiaSych/README.md

 ###

-If you got to this point, please enjoy photoes of my dogs:
+If you got to this point, please enjoy photos of my dogs:
 <table style="width: 100%; text-align: center;">
     <tr>
         <td style="width: 50%;">